The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We see far too many wrecks out there for people that do not have to be on the roads, so I want to ask: Stay inside.
 Stay safe with your family,” the governor said.

 Virginia State Police reported at least 135 crashes as the storm entered the state Sunday.
-A handful of injuries were reported, but no fatalities.
+A handful of injuries were reported.

+In Charleston, West Virginia, where several inches of snow had fallen by Sunday night, authorities urged motorists to stay home.
+The Kanawha County Sheriff’s Office said deputies were responding to crashes and 911 calls countywide.
+“Please be patient if you have called 911 for assistance.
+A deputy will call you or respond to you as soon as possible,” the sheriff’s office said in a statement.

 Air and rail travel also snarled

-The storms also caused havoc for the nation’s railways, leading to numerous cancelations.
-More than 20 cancelations were planned on Sunday, 40 for Monday and at least two for Tuesday.
+The storms caused havoc for the nation’s passenger railways.
+More than 20 cancellations were planned on Sunday, 40 for Monday and at least two for Tuesday.

 “If local authorities are telling people not to travel, it’s counterintuitive to try to run a full slate of services when people are being told to stay home,” Amtrak spokesperson Marc Magliari said.